Skip to main content

 tip

-For further exploration, visit OpenWRT documentation.
+For further exploration, see the OpenWRT documentation.
 This documentation provides a comprehensive guide on working with patches, including adding new patches, editing existing ones, and managing patch collections.

 Package Dependencies